 - fabric glue

-- small scrap of pink felt for ears and tongue
+- a small scrap of pink felt for ears and tongue

 - disappearing ink fabric marking pen

-Now carefully cut around bunny close to the stitching line.
+4. Carefully cut around the bunny close to the stitching line.
 Be careful to not cut the stitches.

 Easy Bunny Hand Puppet

 That’s it!
 In about 10 minutes you can make a cute bunny puppet.

 Facial features can also be sewn on.
 This is a great idea especially if you are practicing hand sewing or embroidery.
 A few sewn-on whiskers are adorable!
 You’ll want to add the hand-sewn details before stitching around the bunny.

 Or how about trying other colors of felt, like black, gray, brown, or tan?
 A whole kerfuffle of different colored bunnies would be super cute.
 If you experiment with this craft, I’d love to see how your bunny puppets turn out!